Posted Date:January 16, 2015

 If a borrower paid less than $600 in interest to a federal loan servicer during the tax year, the borrower may contact his or her servicer for the exact amount of interest paid during the year.

-Most borrowers who paid $600 or more in interest during 2013 will receive one 1098-E. Some borrowers will receive two 1098-Es.
-If a borrower has questions about 2013 1098-Es, direct the borrower to his or her current federal loan servicer for assistance.
+Most borrowers who paid $600 or more in interest during 2014 will receive one 1098-E. Some borrowers will receive two or more 1098-Es.
+If a borrower has questions about 2014 1098-Es, direct the borrower to his or her current federal loan servicer for assistance.

-The five scenarios outlined below cover the vast majority of federal student loan borrowers.
+The two scenarios outlined below cover the vast majority of federal student loan borrowers.

-Borrower Had Multiple Servicers (other than those addressed below) in 2013 – In this case, each of a borrower's federal loan servicers will provide the borrower with a copy of his or her 1098-E if the interest paid to the individual servicer in 2013 was $600 or more.
+Borrower Had Multiple Servicers in 2014 – In this case, each of a borrower's federal loan servicers will provide the borrower with a copy of his or her 1098-E if the interest paid to the individual servicer in 2014 was $600 or more.
 Each servicer may send the borrower his or her 1098-E via U.S. mail or electronically.

-We appreciate the community's support in directing borrowers to their current federal loan servicers for 2013 1098-E information.
+We appreciate the community's support in directing borrowers to their current federal loan servicers for 2014 1098-E information.
+Each federal loan servicer highlights 1098-E information on the home page of its borrower Web site, and we encourage you to direct borrowers to look there for quick answers to their questions.

 A borrower can access the NSLDS Student Access Web site to identify his or her current federal loan servicer.